Parenting Affirmations to Use Every Day - Baby Chick

 Share

-As parents, we understand that we play a unique and important role in our child’s lives.
-We are responsible for raising our next generation and creating our own personal and family legacy.
-What we sometimes forget, though, is just how critical our child’s role is in our lives.
+As parents, we understand that we play a unique and important role in our children’s lives.
+We are responsible for raising the next generation and creating our personal and family legacy.
+What we sometimes forget is just how critical our child’s role is in our lives.
 We are often reminded how much we are expected to teach our youngins before they grow up and fly away, leaving the safety net of our home.
 But do not overlook or undermine that we as parents also have an enormous amount to learn and gain from them as well!

 Our parenting journey takes many turns, approaches roadblocks, and has countless peaks and valleys.
 We may ultimately determine our fate based on our:

-• Willingness to get curious and discover things about our child, their behavior, and about ourselves and our responses as well.
+• Willingness to get curious and discover things about our child, their behavior, and ourselves and our responses.

 • Openness to change our parenting approach as we go along.